-All School Health Services that are needed to assist a child with a disability to benefit from special education must be included with sufficient detail in the child's IEP, which must specifically state the type and amount of services, and the frequency, location, and duration of the services.
-Once included in the IEP, the school system has a legal duty to provide those services.
-(See TIP Box, p.
-60; What Parents Should Know, p.
-61).
+All school health services that are needed to assist a child with a disability to benefit from special education must be included with sufficient detail in the child's IEP, which must specifically state the type and amount of services, and the frequency, location, and duration of the services.
+Once included in the IEP, the school system has a legal duty to provide those services (see Tip, page 63 and 64).